Admentus64/Patcher64Plus-Tool/ReadMe.txt

 === PATCH OPTIONS DESCRIPTIONS ===
 ==================================

+--- Automatic ---
+- Downgrade                 Downgrade a ROM to the first revision if supported, but only works with No-Intro US ROMs.

 --- Checkboxes ---
 - Enable Redux              Include the Redux patch into the selected patch.
 This checkbox is only shown if it is supported.
 - Enable Options            Allow for the customization of the ROM.
-This checkbox is only shown if it is supported.
-- Downgrade                 Downgrade a ROM to the first revision, but only works with No-Intro US ROMs.
 This checkbox is only shown if it is supported.

 --- Buttons ---
 - Select Options            Additional Options in general can be fully customized in here.